13For it was you who formed my inward parts; you knit me together in my mother’s womb.

 - The Trinity is a mystery that attests to God’s being.

-- The distinctiveness of each figure in the Trinity is made stronger through their relationship and ability to work as one.
+- The distinctiveness of each person in the Trinity is made stronger through their relationship and ability to work as one.

 - God’s creation is in a constant creative process of change that results in diversity.